ubuntu1024/MOSGAT/README.md

 # MOSGAT
 This repository contains the code of our paper MOSGAT: Uniting Specificity-Aware GATs and Cross Modal-Attention to Integrate Multi-Omics Data for Disease Diagnosis.
 The data used in the paper can be obtained through the following links https://github.com/txWang/MOGONET.
-The code is implemented on the code provided by MOGONET.

 # Requirment
 Python 3;
 Pytorch 2.0.1;